U.S. taxpayers with foreign investments should be proactive

 Many of us have heard whether through friends or media, that diversification is key to investing success.
 Phrases such as “don’t put all your eggs in one basket,” “emerging markets,” and “foreign mutual funds” make it seem like higher income is only a mouse click away.

 Without a doubt, there are tremendous benefits in using foreign investments to build wealth.
-This includes investments such as foreign educational saving plans for children, foreign pension arrangements, foreign mutual funds, fast-growing foreign stock markets, and so on.
+This includes investments such as foreign educational saving plans for children, foreign pension arrangements, foreign mutual funds, fast-growing direct foreign investment in foreign stock markets, and so on.

 But what many taxpayers forget is the third component of the three constants of life: death, the speed of light, and taxes.